madsbuvi/MTY_CL/readme.md

 Bugs
 ----
 It seems the code will still (ir)regularly generate duplicate tripcodes.
 Should be fixed sooner or later.
-This is due to an issue with my method of selecting valid shift-jis keys within a limited length, and a separate run is not likely to generate the same keys as a previous run.
+This is due to an issue with my method of selecting valid shift-jis keys within a limited length, and a separate run is not likely to generate the same keys as a previous run (meaning they aren't weak / easy to crack).
 Don't hesitate to contact me or open an issue if you have any problems with the program.

 Changelog